eea/european.cache.registry/README-API.md

     ]

-/undertaking/[domain]/[pk]/deliveries/[year]/[delivery_name]/substances - GET
+/undertaking/[domain]/[pk]/deliveries/[year]/substances - GET
 -----------------------------------------------------------------------------

-Provies a list with all the substances for one undertaking for a certain delivery
+Provies a list with all the substances for one undertaking for a certain year

   [